pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 To see this output, go to the `Output` tab.
 Come back to this `Tutorial` tab when you're ready to continue.

-Worth thinking about how to not waste our own time while we're developing this program.
-At the moment, have to wait 3 seconds every time we run the program.
-Adds up, no point.
-So we'll shorten the introduction speech:

-{{< commit shorten-lets-play-speech >}}

 To get items out of a list, use `[]`s.
 Number counts from zero.

 {{< commit print-item-0 >}}